open-sdr/openwifi/README.md

   ```
   sudo ip route add 192.168.13.0/24 via 192.168.10.122 dev ethX
   ```
-  * Now you can connect openwifi hotspot from your phone/laptop and access internet.
+  * Now you can connect openwifi hotspot from your phone/laptop and access the internet.